nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 **What this does:**

-- Updates the package revision in Porch
+- Updates the PackageRevision in Porch
 - Triggers rendering (executes pipeline functions)
-- Package remains in `Draft` state
+- PackageRevision remains in `Draft` state

 ![Diagram](/static/images/porch/guides/push-workflow.drawio.svg)